-If we look at the ATEA catalogues of the second half of the 1920s, we notice mainly:
+If we look at the Atea catalogues of the second half of the 1920s, we notice mainly:

-Telephones made of metal (following Automatic Electric Chicago and ATM Liverpool in those days), see Fig. 4.
+- Telephones made of metal (following Automatic Electric Chicago and ATM Liverpool in those days), see Figure 4. - The telephone of Figure 1 has a dial, but is made of wood.